Tascam TH-MX2 Headphones

 Sound Quality

-The sound quality of these headphones can be overall described a bass heavy and a little muddy, however still warm with no real harshness that stands out.
+The sound quality of these headphones can be overall described as bass heavy and a little muddy, yet warm with no real harshness that stands out.

-Tascam says these are for studio mixing usage, but people that have used them wouldn’t typically recommend them for that.
+Tascam says these are for studio mixing usage, but I don’t think I’d recommend them for that.
 They don’t represent the sound spectrum with much flatness or clarity, and they are too strong in the low end to give an accurate representation of the sound.
+I think these are better suited for monitoring while tracking if using them in the studio.
+They can sound decent on individual instruments, but they don’t offer a clear picture of the sound of dense mixes with lots going on.

 The sound stage is pretty average for closed back headphones.
 You will hear decent separation from left to right, but you won’t be able to place individual elements as clearly as you can with some of the more higher quality headphones out there.
 The sound is also fairly direct.